Weava/Intro-To-Angular.js/README.md

 Installing through the PMC adds all Angular modules at once, not just the ones you need.

 ###### Method 2 - Using NPM in Visual Studio (Recommended):
+(A quick install guide is near the bottom of this section for reference)

 Before we start, make sure to download [Powershell](https://www.microsoft.com/en-us/download/details.aspx?id=40855) It does some pretty awesome stuff, but will really help us when installing Node.

 Node.js is simply a framework for allowing JavaScript to be 'compiled' and ran on a server-side environment.
 NPM is the package manager for Node that allows the installation of JavaScript libraries and packages.